mothspaws/BP-2024/README.md

 This repository contains source code and example dataset, which were created while writing of my bachelor thesis, which focuses on the non-intrusive estimation of speech signal quality metrics.
 There are few demonstrations of various audio processing and models predictions.

 ## Audio Example 1: Combi-En model
-Description: Detailed example of the audio processing and model predictions.
+Description: Detailed example of the audio processing and Combi-En model model predictions.

 ### 1. Clean Normalised Speech Signal
 - **Audio File**: 8465-246943-0018.flac is a clean signal from Librespeech.